andreasspindler/Libpreempt/README.md

 if it does not return quickly enough or in the case of longer jobs voluntarily calls `sched_yield()`.

-For this reason, RT throttling is activated under Linux: by default, 5% of the CPU time is also assigned to non-RT threads every second.
+For this reason, RT throttling is activated under Linux: by default 5% of the CPU time is also assigned to non-RT threads per second.

 ## How does Cooperative Multitasking work for realtime systems?